FrozenRidge/McLean/README.md

 McLean integrates seamlessly with StriderCD - for bit-for-bit deployment of tested code, use the strider-mclean plugin to deploy your containers.
 (VAPORWARE!)

+## Technology

+McLean is written with a polyglut of technologies.
+Node.js is the glue that ties together fabric, docker, puppet, go, shell scripts, vagrant, and a whole lot more.
+DevOps is messy business.

 ## Why "McLean"

 Shipping Containers were invented in 1956 by Malcolm McLean.
 McLean ships containers.